-- (c) Subarea A Development Standards:
+(c) Subarea A Development Standards:

-- 1. Base Floor Area Ratio: 45%

-- 2. Maximum Achievable Floor Area Ratio: 65%

-- 3. Maximum Height: 2 Stories for any properties abutting Orange Avenue, and 3 stories for all other properties within the subarea.

-- 4. Maximum Impervious Coverage: 85%

-- 5. Setbacks: None, except front setbacks must allow for at least a 17-foot wide sidewalk along Orange Avenue.
+- 1. Base Floor Area Ratio: 45% - 2.
+Maximum Achievable Floor Area Ratio: 65% - 3.
+Maximum Height: 2 Stories for any properties abutting Orange Avenue, and 3 stories for all other properties within the subarea. - 4.
+Maximum Impervious Coverage: 85% - 5.
+Setbacks: None, except front setbacks must allow for at least a 17-foot wide sidewalk along Orange Avenue.
 Fairbanks Avenue and Orlando Avenue shall each be designed to provide for a 10-foot wide sidewalk with a minimum 2-foot landscape buffer on the back of curb.
 Where the building requires an additional setback to achieve the required sidewalk, the area shall be dedicated as a public access easement.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2

-- 6. Maximum Residential Density: 17 units per acre
+Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted in Section 3.1.i.2 - 6.
+Maximum Residential Density: 17 units per acre

-- (2) Subarea B.
+(2) Subarea B.

 - (a) Subarea B Development Standards:

 - 1. Base Floor Area Ratio: 45%

 - 2. Maximum Achievable Floor Area Ratio: 60%

 - 3. Maximum Height: 2 stories at front setback line and at rear setback line.
 Structures may increase to 3 stories if the 3rd floor is set back an additional 10 feet from front and rear setback lines.
 3rd floors shall only allow residential uses.

 - 4. Maximum Impervious Coverage: 85%

 - 5. Setbacks:

 - a.
 Street: 20 feet.
 Front setbacks must allow for at least a 10-foot wide sidewalk and 2-foot landscape buffer area on the back of curb along Fairbanks Avenue.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2
+Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted in Section 3.1.i.2

-- b.
-Side: 0

-- c.
-Rear: 30

-- d.
-Third stories shall require an additional 10-foot setback from the front and rear setbacks.

-- 6. Maximum Residential Density: 17 units per acre